PradeepTadithuri/SocialMediaPlatformHibernate/README.md

 # SocialMediaPlatformHibernate
 A Java project implementing a social media platform using Hibernate for database management.
-The project includes functionalities such as user authentication, posting, liking, commenting, and friend management.
+The project includes functionalities such as creating a account, user authentication, updation of details, posting, liking, commenting, friend management, and deletion of account.